-The disadvantage is, in order for our member boards to have this degree of control, each local healthcare network must be set up as a free-standing entity.
-This limits how resources can be shared and deployed across the system and requires MaineHealth to operate through at least 10 different budgets.
+The advantage of this arrangement was that it allowed local board members a great deal of control over their community health systems.
+The disadvantage was that, in order for our member boards to have this degree of control, each local healthcare network had to be set up as a free-standing entity.
+This limited how resources could be shared and deployed across the system, and it required MaineHealth to operate through at least 10 different budgets.

 But healthcare is changing.

 For one thing, the population we serve is getting older.
 As a result, more people than ever are covered by Medicare, which doesn’t cover the full cost of caring for those patients.
 Meanwhile, all of our organizations are committed to providing care regardless of ability to pay, and providing that charitable care can create great stress for rural providers serving populations with a large number of uninsured people.

 These expenses – the shortfall in government programs like Medicare and the cost of charitable care – are passed on in the form of higher charges to patients with private insurance and those without insurance who can afford to pay for their own care.
 Understandably, private insurers and self-pay patients are stressed by these rising costs, and they have been pushing back, squeezing the revenue stream available to health care providers.

 These pressures are system-wide, but our local healthcare systems are also being severely impacted by other forces.

 Today, fewer procedures are taking place at our community hospitals.
 That’s partly because many relatively simple procedures are now being done in outpatient clinics.
 But it’s also because more complex procedures are being done at larger, specialized medical centers that can afford expensive new technologies used by highly-specialized providers.

 And here’s the problem.
 Traditionally, surgeries and other complex procedures have provided much of the revenue our community hospitals needed to stay open.
 Now that money is going away.